jaykishanmutkawoa/My-Ansible-Playbooks/README.md

 - Reload the snmpd service.
 - All files handled by Ansible will have a comment at the top mentioning "This file is managed by Ansible for references"
 - It has been adapter for Centos7 only

+7. LVMManipulation.yml

+This playbook is to create a VG and LV as well as to format the dist to ext4 and mount the disk on specific directory.

+8. UpdateGLIBCandRestartNamedService.yml

+This playbook will update the Glibc packages and restart the named service.